The following process applies to all CSS Division Graduate Students, regardless of degree program (CSSE or CSE) or capstone goals (project or thesis).

 Before students determine which option to pursue, they should discuss how each option applies to their own individual goals for their degree program with their faculty advisor and the CSS Graduate Advisor.

 Step 1: Form a Supervisory Committee

-In the first week of the quarter a student is registered for their final credits for the MSCSE they are required to submit a Master’s Degree Request via the Graduate School website www.grad.washington.edu/student/mastapp.aspx.
-Students are encouraged to plan their degree curriculum accordingly, so that their final thesis requirements serve as the culmination of their degree coursework.
+In the first week of the quarter a student is register for their final degree credits the student must file a Master’s degree request online viahttp://www.grad.washington.edu/student/mastapp.aspx.
+Students should work with the CSS Graduate Advisor and Committee Chair to plan their degree curriculum accordingly, so that their final capstone requirements serve as the culmination of their degree coursework.
 Students must be registered for credits during the quarter they want to graduate.

 Step 6: Submit Draft of Final Report/Thesis